 8. Don’t Trim Your Beard Too Much

 You may have heard that facial hair grows back stronger if you trim it regularly.
-This isn’t something you should worry about because over-trimming your beard will cause problems.
+You shouldn’t worry about this because over-trimming your beard will cause problems.

 Trimming your beard won’t make it grow any faster and it could have the complete opposite effect.

-While it may seem counterintuitive, trimming your beard is best after it has reached the size that you want it.
+While it may seem counterintuitive, trimming your beard is best after reaching the size you want.

 Trimming it along the way will just make it seem like you’re not making any progress, which can cause some to give up on their beard aspirations early.

 Trimming also won’t make it grow any faster or thicker – that’s a myth unless you’re a teenager sprouting your first chin hairs.

 9. Get Eucalyptus Cream